mkrueger/MysticDraw/doc/MDFormat.md

 Layer order is important first one is the highest layer lowest layer is the last one (background) Due to the support of 'dead' char/attribute pairs I needed a solution for that.
 Basically I chose XBIN as compression format - I really like it.
+Layers have the option to save some space by using a lower attribute and char length than theoretically need by buffer type.

 ```
 Field      Bytes  Meaning